uchida/scipy-lecture-notes/intro/scipy.rst

     >>> kspring = 4 # N/m
     >>> cviscous = 0.4 # N s/m

 ..
-Another example with ``odeint`` will be a damped spring-mass oscillator
+Another example with :func:`odeint` will be a damped spring-mass oscillator
 ..
 (2nd order oscillator).
 The position of a mass attached to a spring obeys
 .. the 2nd order ODE :math:`y'' + 2\epsilon\omega_0y' + \omega_0^2y = 0`` with :math:`\omega_0^2 = k/m``
 .. being :math:`k` the spring constant, :math:`m` the mass and :math:`\epsilon=c/(2m\omega_0)``